Aksumite currency: Aphilas

-Whereas all of Endubis's coins feature the king with a headcloth or helmet, Aphilas's coins show the king wearing an impressive high crown on top of the headcloth.
+Whereas all of Endybis' coins feature the king with a headcloth or helmet, Aphilas's coins show the king wearing an impressive high crown on top of the headcloth.
 The crown featured colonnades of arches supporting high spikes, on top of which rested large discs of unidentified composition.
 In addition to the crown and headcloth, Aphilas's coins included further images of regalia, such as a spear, a branch with berries, the depiction of the arms, the addition of tassels with fringes to the imperial robe, and more jewelry, such as amulets and bracelets.
 Despite this innovation, Aphilas continued to use the image of himself in the regnal headcloth in some coins, sometimes as the reverse, while his crowned image is only found on the obverse.

 One of his issues included his frontal image on the obverse, which ended with his reign and was only revived by the late kings.
 Two other minting features of Aphilas were also abandoned by later rulers.
 One of these was the use of just the inscription "King Aphilas" as the reverse of a coin, the only purely epigraphical side ever used on an Aksumite coin.
 The other was his use of a single ear of barley or wheat as a reverse, though his use of two ears circling around the king's image continued.

 Aphilas introduced a number of different standards for all three metals, some of which lasted through to the 7th century, while the use of others ended with his reign.
 His new gold coins (issued in conjunction with the older) of a quarter aureus and eighth aureus were soon abandoned (each are known from only one specimen), and 1/16 aureus coins have been found, though these are more likely to be deliberate debasements to increase profit (Aksumite gold was generally very pure, however).
 Aphilas's silver coin, however, issued at half the weight of the former, became the new Aksumite standard for silver up until the end of coinage.
 The older coin was presumably more valuable than needed, and the new coin remedied the problem.
 Aphilas's bronze issue, however, was instead doubled to 4.83 grams.
 The coin's rarity may attest to its quick withdrawal from the market, as is assumed with his quarter-aureus.
 These two issues are the only one of Aphilas's issues to portray him frontally, rather than in profile.